jrvanderdoes/purify/paper.md

 significant.
 The cost for this simple example is that the confidence interval on body weight is much larger.
 While additional simulations, or modifying the resampling scheme could mitigate such losses, it is important to consider such effects.
-Often the prediction errors, e.g. mean square error, is more important and in this case, the resampled model also performs better.
+Often the prediction errors, e.g. mean square error (MSE), is more important and in this case, the resampled model also performs better.
 See vignettes for additional analysis on this and other data.